For complete details on how to file a complaint, please refer to our Resolving Your Complaints brochure:

 The HSBC Customer Relations Office also handles customer concerns directed to the Office of the President and Chief Executive Officer.

-If you are not completely satisfied with the resolution reached by the HSBC Customer Relations Office, you may escalate your complaint to the HSBC Commissioner of Complaints or, if your complaint relates to privacy, the HSBC Office of the Privacy Officer.
+If you are not completely satisfied with the resolution reached by the HSBC Customer Relations Office, you may escalate your complaint to the HSBC Commissioner of Complaints.

 HSBC has established a Commissioner of Complaints to help with unresolved matters if you feel your complaint has not been adequately addressed by the Customer Relations Office.